 - Manage and conduct experiments from sampling design to data collection and statistical analysis.

-- Analyse, interpret and synthesize results to present them to scientists, managers and the general public.
+- Analyze, interpret and synthesize results to present them to scientists, managers, and the general public.

 Prospects for employment or further study

 Students who completed the program are granted a Master’s degree.
 They can apply to Ph.D. positions in the evolutionary ecology of aquatic systems, either in a fully academic environment or in interaction with corporate environment consultancy.

 - Behavioral Ecology